yarspirin/TagCloud/README.md

 ## 🚀 Features

-- Effortless Integration: Set up your tag cloud with a single line of code using the default`TagCloudView`.
+- **Effortless Integration**: Set up your tag cloud with a single line of code using the default `TagCloudView`.
-- Fully Customizable: Use any data type that conforms to `RandomAccessCollection` and create your own custom views.
+- **Fully Customizable**: Use any data type that conforms to `RandomAccessCollection` and create your own custom views.
-- Automatic Resizing: Flow layout for optimal use of space that automatically adjusts as tags are added or removed.
+- **Automatic Resizing**: Flow layout for optimal use of space that automatically adjusts as tags are added or removed.
-- Stylish and Modern: Built entirely with SwiftUI for modern and stylish UIs.
+- **Stylish and Modern**: Built entirely with SwiftUI for modern and stylish UIs.

 ## 🔧 Requirements